medusa-project/kumquat/README.md

 2. Click the "Objects" button.
 3. Click "Metadata -> Export As TSV" and export all items to a file.
 4. Go to the same view on your local instance.
 5. Import the TSV.
 This will invoke a background job.
-Use `bin/rails jobs:workoff` to run it.
 When it finishes, the collection should be fully populated with metadata.

 # Updating